-It turns out that these folks who appear to be working together are actually all working for the same companies -- just using different names, logos, color themes, uniforms and pricing schemes.
+It turns out that these folks who appear to be working together are actually all working for the same company -- just using different names, logos, color themes, uniforms and pricing schemes.

 Lots of Car Rental Counters -- But Only Three Car Rental Companies

-While it seems like there is a heap of competition along the bank of car rental counters at the airport, in truth most U.S. agencies are owned by one of three major companies.
+While there seems to be a heap of competition along the bank of car rental counters at the airport, in truth most U.S. agencies are owned by one of a few major companies.
 Here is how it falls out: